Tinyrabbit25/Tinyrabbit25/README.md

 Education:

-- Currently Pursuing a Bachelor's Degree in Computer Science as my Major Also, at the same time, pursuing a Minor in Web Development
+- Currently Pursuing a Bachelor's Degree in Computer Science as my Major also, at the same time, pursuing a Minor in Web Development

 Thanks for checking out my Profile!